Count Basie: Early career

 Around 1920, Basie went to Harlem, a hotbed of jazz, where he lived down the block from the Alhambra Theater.
 Early after his arrival, he bumped into Sonny Greer, who was by then the drummer for the Washingtonians, Duke Ellington's early band.
 Soon, Basie met many of the Harlem musicians who were "making the scene", including Willie "the Lion" Smith and James P. Johnson.
 One of his earliest gigs in Harlem was working in the band at Broadway Jones's nightclub; a job he was given by banjo player Elmer Snowden who had temporarily taken over leadership of the group while Jones was performing elsewhere.

-Basie toured in several acts between 1925 and 1927, including Katie Krippen and Her Kiddies (featuring singer Katie Crippen) as part of the Hippity Hop show; on the Keith, the Columbia Burlesque, and the Theater Owners Booking Association (T.O.B.A.) vaudeville circuits; and as a soloist and accompanist to blues singer Gonzelle White as well as Crippen.
-His touring took him to Kansas City, St. Louis, New Orleans, and Chicago.
-Throughout his tours, Basie met many jazz musicians, including Louis Armstrong.
 Before he was 20 years old, he toured extensively on the Keith and TOBA vaudeville circuits as a solo pianist, accompanist, and music director for blues singers, dancers, and comedians.
 This provided an early training that was to prove significant in his later career.

 Back in Harlem in 1925, Basie gained his first steady job at Leroy's, a place known for its piano players and its "cutting contests".
 The place catered to "uptown celebrities", and typically the band winged every number without sheet music using "head arrangements".
 He met Fats Waller, who was playing organ at the Lincoln Theater accompanying silent movies, and Waller taught him how to play that instrument.
 (Basie later played organ at the Eblon Theater in Kansas City).
 As he did with Duke Ellington, Willie "the Lion" Smith helped Basie out during the lean times by arranging gigs at "house-rent parties", introducing him to other leading musicians, and teaching him some piano technique.

+Basie toured in several acts between 1925 and 1927, including Katie Krippen and Her Kiddies (featuring singer Katie Crippen) as part of the Hippity Hop show; on the Keith, the Columbia Burlesque, and the Theater Owners Booking Association (T.O.B.A.) vaudeville circuits; and as a soloist and accompanist to blues singer Gonzelle White as well as Crippen.
+His touring took him to Kansas City, St. Louis, New Orleans, and Chicago.
+Throughout his tours, Basie met many jazz musicians, including Louis Armstrong.
 In 1928, Basie was in Tulsa and heard Walter Page and his Famous Blue Devils, one of the first big bands, which featured Jimmy Rushing on vocals.
 A few months later, he was invited to join the band, which played mostly in Texas and Oklahoma.
 It was at this time that he began to be known as "Count" Basie (see Jazz royalty).